Giving Thanks for Thanksgiving Goods

 |0

-This work, Giving Thanks for Thanksgiving Goods [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Giving Thanks for Thanksgiving Goods, by LCpl Isabella Ramos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.